microsoft/rushstack/webpack/localization-plugin/README.md

 This option is used to specify `.resx` and `.loc.json` files that should not be processed by this plugin.
-By default, every `.resx` and `.loc.json` file import is intercepted by this plugin, and an error occurs if translations aren't provided for an intercepted file.
-To avoid that error, list files that should be ignored by this plugin in this property.
+By default, every `.resx` and `.loc.json` file import is intercepted by this plugin, and an error occurs if translations aren't provided for an intercepted file and the `localizedData.defaultLocale.fillMissingTranslationStrings` option is set to `false` To avoid that error, list files that should be ignored by this plugin in this property.
 Files should be specified as either absolute paths or paths relative to the Webpack compilation context.

+### `noStringsLocaleName = '...'`

+The value to replace the `[locale]` token with for chunks without localized strings.
+Defaults to "none"

 ### `localizationStats = { }`